 1. Choose a good cut of baby back ribs from your local meat market.
 Your butcher can be of great help when choosing them.
 The fat will most likely be trimmed away.
 I try to purchase ribs that have not been frozen because I like my ribs fresh.
 Sometimes you have to work with what you can get, so a previously frozen rack of ribs will do.
+For this baby back rib recipe, I used previously frozen ribs.
 If there is fat on the ribs, trim the fat so that you have a very thin layer - 1/8 to 1/4 inch or so.

 2. Trim the membrane off of the ribs.
 I use an extremely sharp paring knife to cut one end of the membrane loose.
 When I have a large enough flap that is peeled away from the ribs, I grab the membrane with my thumb and index finger and slowly pull the membrane from the ribs.
+You can grab it with a paper towel if you need extra grip.
 You may have to cut along the area where the membrane attaches to the ribs as you pull.
 Trimming the membrane definitely helps and your ribs will be much more tender if you do.

 4. I usually take the ribs out of the refrigerator about 30 minutes before I fire up the smoker.
 I like to let the temperature of the baby back ribs get closer to room temperature before I put them on the pit.